 View upcoming William & Mary events as well as access calendars for academics, athletics and the arts.

 The Campus Recreation Department provides opportunities to all students, faculty and staff to participate in quality recreational services and activities that will enhance total physical, mental and social well-being.

-The Cohen Career Center provides quality services and programs that facilitate the career development process for W&M students and alumni.
+Located in the Cohen Career Center, the Office of Career Development & Professional Engagement provides quality services and programs that facilitate the career development process for W&M students and alumni.

 W&M Dining Services offers a quality catering team for the Williamsburg area.
 Our service capabilities range from the simplest of coffee breaks to student-specific catering guides to elegantly-served receptions and dinners.